Back to series

 Gerald McDermott

 ProfessorGerald McDermott, Professor, is a retired Anglican Chair of Divinity at Samford’s Beeson Divinity School.
-Prior to that, he served as Jordan–Trexler Professor of Religion at Roanoke College and taught for 26 years.
-He grew up in Boston, New York and Philadelphia, went to a Jesuit high school in New York City, graduated from the University of Chicago (B.A., New Testament and Early Christian Literature).
-He lived in religious communes for seven years, started and ran a private school for three years, pastored for five years in Iowa, and earned a Ph.D. in religion at the University of Iowa.
+Prior to that, he served as Jordan–Trexler Professor of Religion at Roanoke College where he taught for 26 years.
+His career focuses on Jonathan Edwards, a Christian’s understanding other religions, and the meaning of Israel.
+Gerald has authored many books, including his award-winning coauthoring of Theology of Jonathan Edwards.
+He grew up in Boston, New York, and Philadelphia.
+He graduated from the University of Chicago (B.A., New Testament and Early Christian Literature).
+Gerald started and ran a private school, pastored for five years in Iowa, and earned a Ph.D. in religion at the University of Iowa.